vijai-veerapandian/myweather-app/README.md

 The React frontend is served on port 3000.
 It uses environment variables to configure the API URLs and headers.

-### Redis

-Redis is used for caching and is accessible on port 6379.

-### PostgreSQL

-PostgreSQL is used as the database and is accessible on port 5432.
-The database credentials are configured using environment variables.

 ### Backend Server

 The backend server is served on port 5001.
 It uses environment variables to configure the Redis and PostgreSQL connections, as well as the OpenWeatherMap API.